s-londono/disasterresponse/README.md

 In your favorite browser, go to `http://0.0.0.0:3001/` to access the web application.

-The home page displays summarizes the training data using chats.
+The home page summarizes the training data by displaying some charts.

 ![Home page](images/homepage.png)

 To classify a text message, write it in the input field and click the 'Classify Message' button.
-You will se a list of the categories estimated by the model as associated with the message.
+You will see a list of the categories estimated by the model as associated with the message.

 ![Classify text message](images/classify-text.png)